masagrator/FPSLocker-Warehouse/FORMAT.md

 - `value_type` - check "Supported types".
 - `value` - what value we will write into provided address.
 Remember that if `value_type` is set to any integer, don't use decimals.
 You may write a list of values into it that will be applied one after another.

+> type: evaluate_write

+It's the same as `write` with one big difference - it is used to write expressions in `value`.
+More about expressions at the bottom of file.

 > type: compare

 Compare the value from provided `compare_address` with a static `compare_value` and if it's correct, it writes the static `value` to provided `address`